Companies Hit Harder, Losing More, and Recovering Less as a Result of Payment Fraud

 The vast majority (76%) of financial decision makers surveyed also indicated they are fairly or very concerned over establishing new, creditworthy trading partnerships, as well as the transparency of cross-border payments fees (73%), and FX, tax and tariff changes (76%).

-In a move signalling heightened concern over international processes and forming new trade relationships, the Barometer reveals that 25% of financial decision makers plan to stop making international payments.
+In a move signaling heightened concern over international processes and forming new trade relationships, the Barometer reveals that 25% of financial decision makers plan to stop making international payments.
 However, this is offset against the 53% who intend to continue and the 10% that intend to start making international payments.

 Outsourcing responsibility over sanctions